IgnisGloriam/-gigaLiterature_bot/README.md

 <h3 align="center">I'm ready to help you choose a book or movie for the evening, as well as just suggest any other idea.  <br/>
   You can find me at this link <a href="https://t.me/gigaLiterature_bot" target="_blank">https://t.me/gigaLiterature_bot</a>   <br/>

-Or you can create your own bot
+Or you can create your own bot (like gigaLiterature bot, but with your own tokens)
 <h2 align="left">Creating your own bot: </h2>

 <h4> 1.
 Instalation </h4>